 Nuts are an excellent source of protein and other important nutrients.
 They have been called perfect snacks for being both delicious and nutritious.

 They are high in fiber, protein, healthy fat, vitamins, and minerals (14).
 High-protein foods help you lose weight by keeping you full for longer periods of time after eating (15).
 Nuts are also an excellent source of omega-3 fatty acids which have been found to reduce the risk of cardiovascular disease.

 Avocados are a great food to lose weight.
 They’re delicious, they contain many nutrients and antioxidants that help with weight loss, and can be easy to slip into any meal.

-Creamy avocados are typically high in monounsaturated fat (the “good” fat) – similar to olive oil or nuts – which can help lower your LDL cholesterol (the “bad” fat).
-This means that including avocados in your daily diet can help to prevent cardiovascular disease and high blood pressure (13).
+Creamy avocados are typically high in monounsaturated fat (the “good” fat) – similar to olive oil or nuts – which can help lower your LDL cholesterol (the “bad” cholesterol).
+This means that including avocados in your daily diet can help to prevent cardiovascular disease and high blood cholesterol (13).
 Avocados are also a great source of potassium, a nutrient that many Americans often don’t get enough of (13).

 - Keeping you feeling fuller for longer

 - Helping your body better absorb nutrients